Training for Paralegals

 Training for paralegals only starts after the paralegal certificate program ends.

 The Paralegal Boot Camp courses do not replace a paralegal certificate or paralegal degree.
-Our paralegal courses are focused on paralegals who have already graduated from a paralegal certificate program and now want to add skills and have a successful paralegal career.
+Our paralegal courses are focused on paralegals who have already graduated from a paralegal certificate program and now want to add skills to have a successful paralegal career.

 There are many options out there for paralegals who just want to collect CLE credits to keep their credentials.
 Keeping up with your certification credits is important, but it doesn’t make you an indispensable member of the team.